Replace JS with no-JS (or lo-JS) Options

 <details>

-Content that is initially hidden, but revealed when clicking the summary.
+Content is initially hidden, but can be revealed by clicking the summary.

 </details>